The Office of Residence Life shall provide technical and operational assistance

 that residents are charged for the type of room they occupy, even if it differs

 from a prior room assignment.
-Check with the Community Directory to accurately
+Check with the Residence Hall Manager to accurately

 determine the type of room you are occupying and its corresponding room rate.